 • Parking: There are several parking ramps and parking lots near the course, and you can find them on the map linked above.
 This cost of parking is not included in your course fees.

-• Materials: A course packet will be provided the first day of class.
-You should bring a pen or pencil, and you may want paper for taking notes (though there is space in the course packet for taking notes).
-For security purposes, we will provide name tags for you to wear and ask that you clip them on each day.
+• Materials: You may want to bring pen and paper or a laptop for taking notes For security purposes, we will provide name tags for you to wear and ask that you clip them on each day.
 Also on the first day of class, each student will be assigned a private locker in the anatomy lab area, for your use during the course.

-• Meals: A continental breakfast and a buffet lunch will be provided each day.
+• Meals: A continental breakfast and a box lunches will be provided each day.

 • Housing: For those that are coming from out of town, there are several hotels very near campus.
 The Graduate hotel is about one block from class.
 Click here a listing of local Lodging.

 • Accommodations: If you need any disability or other individual accommodations please contact the IBP Department at email@example.com/ 651-285-5320